 Tips for Writing:

-- Address all parts of the question with complete explanation.
+- Address all parts of the question with a complete explanation.

 - Before commencing to write your tasks, read the instructions carefully.